StephanDollberg/BAM/README.md

 #Documentation

-The documentation can be downloaded on the Download page.
-The documentation serves as a tutorial which explains all the algorithms and possiblities.
+The documentation serves as a tutorial which explains all the algorithms and possibilities.
 It is written with Latex - again to learn the language.
-The pdf version might be out of date from time to time.
 You can compile the .tex file to get the newest version.

 #Thanks

-Thanks go to all the people on stackoverflow.com who help me to learn C++ every day and to Anthony Williams for his wonderfull book C++ Concurrency in Action.
+Thanks go to all the people on stackoverflow.com who help me to learn C++ every day and to Anthony Williams for his wonderful book C++ Concurrency in Action.